 Similarly, if you don’t intend to trade very frequently, you might want to find a brokerage firm with low or no inactivity fees.
 Be sure to do a full review of all costs involved to make sure you get the best value across the board for your specific needs.
 Otherwise, your trades could end up costing you money over time, rather than earning you money.

-Another deciding factor in finding a brokerage account is how much money you initially plan to invest.
+Another factor to consider when choosing a brokerage account is how much money you initially plan to invest.
 Some online brokerages have a minimum amount just to get started, often requiring at least a few thousand dollars.
 Others don’t have any minimum requirements.
 In either case, you may notice varying fees depending on how much you invest.

 For example, you may receive a discount by meeting a certain deposit threshold.
 In those cases, it also means you’ll end up paying more if you have a lower account balance.
 Carefully consider how much you intend to invest and where you receive the best perks for that amount.